-Domain 1: Planning and Preparation Domain 2: The Classroom Environment Domain 3: Instruction Domain 4: Professional Responsibilities There is an expectation that all educators will demonstrate proficient performance in each of the following focus components.
+Domain 1: Planning and Preparation Domain 2: The Classroom Environment Domain 3: Instruction Domain 4: Professional Responsibilities

+There is an expectation that all educators will demonstrate proficient performance in each of the following focus components.

-No 1's, one or mor No 1's; all focus co onent rating of 1 in any e of the focus() components() are 3 or b nts() are 3's or better, onents is a 2.
-Detter Rating123's in any component4 Domain 1 & 4 Combine Domain 2 & 3 Combine Score Effectiveness Rating: Highly Effective Effective Needs Improvement Ineffective Track recommendation f for next evaluation cy cle: Track I Track II
+Component Scores Rat ing One or more component rating of 1 in any area 1 No 1's, one or more of the focus() components is a 2.
+2 No 1's; all focus components() are 3 or better 3 All focus components() are 3's or better, two or more 4's in any component s in any component 4 Domain 1 & 4 Combined Domain 2 & 3 Combined S- - core Effectiveness Rating: Highly Effective Effective Needs Improvement Ineffective Track recommendation for next evaluation cycle: Track I Track II

-\ - Focus components are identified for each building level position that is covered in this plan.
+- Focus components are identified for each building level position that is covered in this plan.